MinuraPunchihewa/ai-text-to-sql/README.md

 2. Import the LLM Connector: Next, import the LLM (Language Learning Model) connector.
 This vital ingredient enhances the mystical abilities of `ai_text_to_sql`, enabling it to comprehend your text queries like a seasoned SQL wizard.

-3. Instantiating TextToSQL: Now, it's time to weave your magic!
-Create an instance of `TextToSQL` by passing in the objects of the previously instantiated data connector and LLM connector.
-This mystical union forms the very heart of `ai_text_to_sql`, enabling it to interpret your words and craft elegant SQL incantations.

-4. Unlocking Advanced Sorcery with `TextToSQLAgent` (New!): For those seeking to wield even greater power, the `TextToSQLAgent` awaits!
-This mystical entity allows you to commune with your database in ways beyond imagination, effortlessly navigating complex queries and weaving additional context into your spells for unparalleled results.
+3. Choose Your Path of Power:

+- Conjuring the Core SQL Spell with `TextToSQL`: If you seek to transform text into SQL queries with the purest magic, invoke `TextToSQL`.
+This powerful incantation allows you to craft SQL queries from simple text, enabling you to summon the power of databases with ease and precision.

+- Summoning the Enchanted Conversationalist with `TextToSQLChat` (New!): For those who desire the power of `TextToSQL` but with memory, `TextToSQLChat` remembers the context of previous queries.
+This allows you to build on past interactions, making your SQL spellcasting feel more like an ongoing conversation.

+- Unlocking Advanced Sorcery with `TextToSQLAgent` (New!): If you seek a fully autonomous SQL assistant, `TextToSQLAgent` acts as an intelligent intermediary, orchestrating multi-step reasoning, handling follow-ups, and dynamically retrieving relevant information to craft the most precise queries.
+With this agent at your command, you can navigate complex data interactions with ease.

 ## Spellbinding Example Usage 🎩